-Although DETR-based approaches have achieved notable performance in TSG task, we still observe some unique limitations of the DETR structure compared to other fields (\textit{i.e.}, object detection and temporal action localization).
+Although DETR-based approaches have achieved notable performance in TSG task, we still observe some unique limitations of the DETR structure compared to other fields (\textit{e.g.}, object detection).
 Specifically, they suffer from limited query distribution and overlapped proposals, leading to inaccurate predictions.
-As shown in Fig.~\ref{fig:1}, we present the distribution of three representative moment queries in different methods, each query predicting different temporal regions (~\textit{e.g.}, the lower left area represents a short moment near the video's start and the higher middle area represents a long moment).
-In previous methods EaTR~\cite{jang2023knowing}, TR-DETR~\cite{sun2024tr} and CG-DETR~\cite{moon2023correlation}, each query includes numerous overlapped and redundant proposals for the same region (\textit{i.e.}, the short moments in the lower part), resulting in inefficient predictions.
+As shown in Fig.~\ref{fig:1}, we present the center-length distribution of moment queries in three DETR-based methods, each query learns to predict different temporal regions (\textit{e.g.}, the lower left area represents a short moment near the video's start and the higher middle area represents a long moment).
+In previous methods, each query includes numerous overlapped and redundant proposals for the same region (\textit{e.g.}, the short moments in the lower part), resulting in ineffective predictions.
 We attribute this limitation to the lack of task-related guidance (\textit{e.g.}, category constraints, spatial distribution prior, etc.) for the learnable queries to serve a specific mode.
-The task-related guidance has been scarcely explored in TSG task although it is crucial to improve query diversity.
-Furthermore, the complex solution space generated by variable and open-vocabulary language descriptions exacerbates the optimization difficulty, making it harder for learnable queries to distinguish each other adaptively.
-Another limitation is that the proposal scoring in previous methods is purely based on the classification confidence (foreground or background), ignoring the quality of the predicted boundary.
+Although task-related guidance is crucial to reducing the overlapped proposals, it has been scarcely explored in TSG task.
+Furthermore, the complex solution space generated by variable and open-vocabulary language descriptions exacerbates the optimization difficulty, making it harder for learnable queries to distinguish each other adaptively and resulting in more severe overlapped proposals.
+Another limitation is that the proposal scoring in previous methods is purely based on the classification confidence, ignoring the quality of the predicted boundary.
 Instead, we argue that correctly classified proposals that better overlap with the ground-truth should be assigned higher scores.
 The above limitations significantly restrict the accurate localization of the DETR structure in TSG task.